Fangoling/tiny/README.md

 Thanks for reading.

-Build with FastAPI and Astro.
+Made with FastAPI and Astro.